epep1991/genaiclass-homework/final_version.md

 # 3 Ways Generative AI Drives Value in Agentic Content Workflows

-Speed at scale: AI can draft blogs, social posts, emails, and ad copy way faster than a human team and adapt it across formats without starting from scratch each time.
+* **Speed at scale**: AI can draft blogs, social posts, emails, and ad copy way faster than a human team and adapt it across formats without starting from scratch each time.

-Orchestrating the whole pipeline: Instead of manual handoffs, AI agents can pull trends, generate briefs, route drafts for review, and schedule publishing without someone babysitting each step.
+* **Orchestrating the whole pipeline**: Instead of manual handoffs, AI agents can pull trends, generate briefs, route drafts for review, and schedule publishing without someone babysitting each step.

-Self-improving content: When you connect performance data back into the workflow, the system learns what's working and adjusts.
+* **Self-improving content**: When you connect performance data back into the workflow, the system learns what's working and adjusts.
 Less guesswork, fewer meetings about what to post next.
 ---

 ## Prompt & Reflection